BananuhBeatDown/image_classification/README.md

 # Classifying Images using a Neural Network

 This program classifies images from the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) using a Convolutional Neural Network (CNN).
-The dataset consists of airplanes, dogs, cats, and other objects.
 The images are preprocessed and normalized then used to train a CNN consisting of convolutional, max pooling, dropout, fully connected, and output layers.

 In-depth analysis and examples can be found in [dlnd_image_classification.ipynb](https://github.com/BananuhBeatDown/image_recognition/blob/master/dlnd_image_classification.ipynb).